andriibezkorovainyi/dzen-client/README.md

 # DZEN-CLIENT

-Dzen-client is a front-end part of SPA comments application.
-It provides a way to send and receive messages of all the users in real-time.
+Dzen-client is a front-end part of SPA commentaries application.
+It gives a user interface to interact with an App.

 [DEMO](https://dzen-client.netlify.app/)

 ## Back-end:
- - [dzen-api](https://github.com/andriibezkorovainyi/dzen-api) - responsible for maintaining WebSocket connection with the client, providing necessary app functionality
+ - [dzen-api](https://github.com/andriibezkorovainyi/dzen-api) - responsible for maintaining a WebSocket connection with the client, commentaries service
- - [dzen-http-server](https://github.com/andriibezkorovainyi/dzen-http-server) - responsible for maintaining HTTP connection with the client
+ - [dzen-http-server](https://github.com/andriibezkorovainyi/dzen-http-server) - establishing an HTTP connection, providing users, files, and captcha services

 ## Table of Contents